Theodore Thomas (conductor): Legacy

 Music historian Judith Tick writes: "Theodore Thomas was a legend in his own time, and in 1927 the journalist Charles Edward Russell's biography of Theodore Thomas won the only Pulitzer Prize ever awarded for the biography of a musician."
 Thomas also makes a brief appearance as a character in Chapter VI of Willa Cather's The Song of the Lark (1915) in which he recounts some of the struggles of his early years and describes how listening to the singing of sopranos Jenny Lind and Henrietta Sontag influenced his violin playing:

 Marriage and family

 He married his first wife in 1864 in New York City, Minna L. Rhodes.
 She was a graduate and later a teacher at Miss Porter's School in Farmington, Connecticut.
 They met at a series of chamber concerts in Farmington, Connecticut.
 Thomas and Minna had five children: Franz Thomas, Marion Thomas, Herman Thomas, Hector W. Thomas and Mrs. D.N.B.
 Sturgis.

-He married, his second wife, in Chicago, Cook County, Illinois, at the Church of the Ascension on May 7, 1890, Rose Emily Fay, the daughter of Rev. Charles Fay, Harvard College 1829, an Episcopal priest and Emily Hopkins.
-She was born in 1853 in Burlington, Vermont and died on April 19, 1929 at Cambridge, Massachusetts.
+He married, his second wife in Chicago, Cook County, Illinois, at the Church of the Ascension on May 7, 1890.
+Rose Emily Fay was the daughter of Rev. Charles Fay, Harvard College 1829, an Episcopal priest and Emily Hopkins.
+She was born in 1853 in Burlington, Vermont, and died on April 19, 1929, at Cambridge, Massachusetts.
 She is buried next to her husband at Mount Auburn Cemetery, in Cambridge, Massachusetts.